ErikWegner/drupal_nagios/README.txt

 1. Copy the check_drupal script in the nagios-plugin directory to your Nagios plugins directory (e.g. /usr/lib/nagios/plugins).

+   Depending on your Linux distribution, you may need to alter the PROGPATH variable in check_drupal to the correct location for Nagios utils.sh script.

 2. Change the commands.cfg file for Nagios to include the following: